HRISHIKESHPAWAR/HRISHIKESHPAWAR/README.md

 <!--
 **HRISHIKESHPAWAR/HRISHIKESHPAWAR** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-👋 Hi, Im Hrishikesh Pawar
+👋 Hi, I am Hrishikesh Pawar

-🌱 I’m currently learning Fullsatck WebDevelopment{
+🌱 I’m currently learning Fullsatck WebDevelopment

-👀
+{

  --> HTML
  --> CSS
  --> JS